+Created by statute in 1921, GAO is a good example of a mature SAI.
 Today, GAO is working hard to help members of Congress better understand the trends and challenges facing the United States and its position in the world.
 We're also trying to help lawmakers grasp the long-term and collateral implications of current policy paths.

-Our goal is for Congress to expand its horizon, improve its peripheral vision, and enhance its ability to act in a timely and evidence-based manner.
-We want policymakers to better understand where we are, how we may look 30 or even 40 years out, and how various policies and programs can have ripple effects collaterally, across borders, and over time.
+Our goal is for Congress to expand its horizon, improve its peripheral vision, and enhance its ability to act in a timely, evidence-based, and integrated manner.
+We want policymakers to better understand where we are, how we may look 30 or even 50 years out, and how various policies and programs can have ripple effects collaterally, across borders, and over time.

 In this spirit and in an effort to lead by example, GAO has published an unprecedented report called "21st Century Challenges" that asks a series of probing, sometimes provocative, questions about current government policies, programs, and operational practices.
 The report brings home how much of the U.S. government reflects organizational models, labor markets, life expectancies, transportation systems, security strategies, and other conditions that are rooted in the past.
 Clearly, the U.S. government isn't alone in this respect.
 In this report, we've also sought to communicate important foresight concepts in language used and understood by policymakers.
-By the way, you can find this report free on GAO's Website at www.gao.gov.
+By the way, you can find this report free of charge on GAO's Web site at www.gao.gov.
 I recommend it to you.